EPCCed/2025-10-22_GreenHPC_Bham/episodes/hardware-efficiency.md

 ### Amortisation

 A way to account for embodied carbon is to amortise the carbon over the expected lifespan of a device.
 For example, suppose it took 4000&nbsp;kgCO<sub>2</sub>e to build an HPC system, and we expect it to last four years.
-Amortisation means that we can say the HPC system emits 1000&nbsp;kgCO<sub>2</sub>e/year.
+Amortisation means that we can say the HPC system emits 1000&nbsp;kgCO<sub>2</sub>e/year in embodied carbon alone.

 ![Diagram illustrating amortisation](./fig/18_amortization.png "Diagram illustrating amortisation")